marcus-k/vscode-idl/README.md

     This includes being able to access properties which for user-defined objects, means we need to know the object source, inheritance, and the properties along the chain.

-- Linting would be nice - mostly for code formatting more than rule following lilke eslint or tslint.
+- Linting would be nice - mostly for code formatting more than rule following like eslint or tslint.